| || |

-I use a lot of open source software.
-This body of work is free, legal and this selection are great!
+I also use a great deal of open source software.
 Open Source means the actual source code used to compile the application is available.
-While you probably are not going to personally do that, groups of programmers worldwide do.
+While you are probably not going to personally do that, groups of programmers worldwide do.
 This helps to fix bugs (errors) and enhance the software.

 There are two main types of graphics applications - bit-map and vector.
 Bit-map or raster grapahics use an array of pixels (picture elements).
 All digital cameras are bit-map devices.
 If enlarged to extremes you get aliasing or jagged lines, sometimes called jaggies.

 Vector software uses geometrical primitives such as points, lines, curves, and shapes to represent images.
 Since vector does not suffer from jaggies.
 These images are often drawn with a mouse or on a graphics tablet.

 Gimp is a classic open source bit-map application.
 It's very powerful and very complex.
 Download at www.gimp.org.
 Use the Single Windows Mode of Gimp 2.8 and it's easier to use.